GarmanGroup/RABDAM/README.md

 , where XXXX is the 4 character PDB accession code of the MX structure under study.
 Alternatively, you can provide RABDAM with an absolute file path to a locally saved PDB file:

-`python rabdam.py –f path/to/pdb_file.pdb`
+`python rabdam.py –f /abs/path/to/pdb_file.pdb`

-, or to a locally saved mmCif file:
+, or to a locally saved mmCIF file:

-`python rabdam.py –f path/to/mmcif_file.cif`
+`python rabdam.py –f /abs/path/to/mmcif_file.cif`

 See the “*Usage*” section below for further details.